John R. Leopold: Life

 John Robinson Leopold was born on February 4, 1943, in Philadelphia, Pennsylvania.
 In 1964 he graduated from Hamilton College with a Bachelor's degree in English.
 Before moving to Maryland, Leopold was the first Republican elected to the Board of Education in Hawaii, where he served two years.
 He was also the State Director for Planned Parenthood while in Hawaii.

 On June 29, 1967, he was elected as Republican chairman of the 16th Representative District.
 In 1970 he was elected to the Hawaii House of Representatives and was reelected in 1972.

-On January 10, 1977, Mr. Leopold was appointed by President Gerald Ford to the National Title I Advisory Committee for the Education of Disadvantaged Children.
-On February 25, 1991, Mr. Leopold was appointed by President George Bush to the National Council on Disability and confirmed by the United States Senate.
+On January 10, 1977, Leopold was appointed by President Gerald Ford to the National Title I Advisory Committee for the Education of Disadvantaged Children.
+On February 25, 1991, Leopold was appointed by President George Bush to the National Council on Disability and confirmed by the United States Senate.

 Leopold was elected Anne Arundel County Executive on December 4, 2006, after serving 20 years in the Maryland House of Delegates.